ceteri/exelixi/README.md

 ### Component Definitions

 _Individual_:
-state is represented by a feature set and a fitness value obtained by applying a fitness function to that feature set.
+state is represented by a feature set and a fitness value obtained by applying a fitness function to that feature set

 _Population_:
-a collection of Individuals, which breed other Individuals.
+a collection of Individuals, which breed other Individuals

 _Fossil Record_:
-an archive of Individuals which did not survive, persisted to durable storage and used to limit ergodic behaviors.
+an archive of Individuals which did not survive, persisted to durable storage and used to limit ergodic behaviors in search -- and for analysis after an algorithm terminates

 ## Implementation